Mindfulness Midhurst was established in 2014.

 - ‘Awareness Coaching Training’ Certificate from ‘London Meditation’, based on Insight Dialogue, to further develop the skills of Mindful and non-judgmental listening.

-- Workplace Masterclass Programme – Certificate of Readiness to Teach in the Workplace.
+- Workplace Masterclass Programme – Certificate of Competency to Teach in the Workplace.
 OMC (Oxford Mindfulness Centre), Oxford University.

 - Certified ‘Paws B’ mindfulness teacher for primary school pupils.
 MISP, The Mindfulness in Schools Project.

 Sandrine moved to West Sussex in 2014 where she established ‘Mindfulness Midhurst’ and was invited to teach Mindfulness at Cowdray Hall, Midhurst West Sussex.
-She is delighted to run regular MBSR courses and events in this lovely place.
-She also runs regular courses in the workplace and local primary schools.
+She runs regular 8 week mindfulness courses and events in this lovely place.
+She also runs regular courses in local primary schools, in the workplace and offers supervisions for mindfulness teachers.

 “Mindfulness practice gave me a wonderful tool for life; it has made a positive change to my way of dealing with life’s changes and difficulties.
 Mindfulness can be practiced on top of a mountain, on a bus, or while talking with someone- there are many ways to integrate it into daily life.